lamoliveira/lgpulse2/README.md

 This application follows a "[docs-as-code](https://www.writethedocs.org/guide/docs-as-code/)" model of development  incorporating a powerful UI framework which interfaces with Markdown as the language of content, this helps developers and analysts collaborate with the community at-large and more importantly to keep up with the pace of change.

-For more information describing the overall architecture of this application as well as it's purpose and inspiration refer to [ABOUT.md](/docs/ABOUT.md).
+For more information describing the overall Arquitetura of this application as well as it's purpose and inspiration refer to [ABOUT.md](/docs/ABOUT.md).

 ## Contributing